 Outer Triplepoint 2.5 layer

 Stores in the UK 100

-The Lowe Alpine Velocity is ideal for biking, running and fast hiking, but for other users the poor pocket access may be a drawback.
+The Lowe Alpine Velocity is ideal for biking, running and fast hiking, but better pocket access is available with similar jackets at higher prices.

 Review by Graham Thompson

 First published in Trail magazine November 2010